AICP/vendor_aicp/docs/maintainerApplication.md

-## Do you think you still have the guts to tame the beast?
+## Do you think you still have the guts to tame the beast? - Well, then hook us up on https://discord.gg/nMQUVRD